mynk-tmr/notes/Printed/Javascript.md

 Async iterators allow us to process a stream of generating data chunk by chunk.

 ## Callbacks

-Core JS is **synchronous**, code is executed line by line and there's no 'wait' feature

-**Async != Parellism** :- happens later vs. happening simultaneously.
-EL doesn't support parallelism ; webworkers do.

-**Concurrency** :- when 2 or more "processes" happen in same window of time (rapid context switches) which gives illusion of parallelism.
-Event loop supports concurrency.

-**Run to completion** :- JS code is broken up into two or more chunks (e.g `functions`) , where the first chunk runs completely _now_ and the next chunk runs _later_, in response to an *event*. <u>Macro-tasks peform modification on top of previous state, micro-tasks run within same state</u>

 Callbacks are *fundamental* async pattern in JS.
 It is a function that event loop "calls back" into stack at a **later** time.
 This pattern has many flaws.